Turkey to host Afghan peace talks later this month

 The surprise announcement came after a Taliban spokesman said Monday the religious militia would not attend a peace conference that had been tentatively planned to take place in Turkey later this week, putting U.S. efforts for a peace plan in jeopardy.

-Time is running out on a May 1 deadline for the withdrawal of U.S. and NATO troops from Afghanistan in keeping with a deal the Trump administration made with the Taliban more than a year ago.
+Soon after Turkey’s statement, U.S. officials said President Joe Biden would withdraw all U.S. troops from Afghanistan by Sept.
+11, the 20th anniversary of the terrorist attacks on America.
+The attacks were coordinated from Afghanistan.

-U.S. President Joe Biden has said he is committed to ending America’s longest war, but the United States is reportedly looking for a three- to six-month extension.
+The decision defies a May 1 deadline for full withdrawal under a peace agreement the Trump administration reached with the Taliban last year.
+Biden had hinted for weeks he was going to let the deadline lapse, and it became clear that an orderly withdrawal of the remaining 2,500 troops was unlikely.

-The Taliban so far have refused, warning of “consequences” if Washington reneges on the deal and the withdrawal timeline.
+The Taliban have warned of “consequences” if Washington reneges on the deal and the withdrawal timeline.

 The Turkish Foreign Ministry did not provide detailed information on the conference’s expected participants.
 It said the aim of the meeting would be to “accelerate and complement the ongoing intra-Afghan negotiations” that have been taking place in Doha, Qatar and to achieve a “just and durable political settlement.”